Getting the sleep you need can help improve your health.

 - Gasping, snorting or choking during sleep

-- Not feeling refreshed after waking and sleepy during the day, no matter how much time is spent in bed
+- Not feeling refreshed after waking no matter how much sleep you get